 - Ability to synthesize multi-disciplinary information and develop problem solving strategies using integrative approaches and systems thinking.

-Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-ISP.
+Students who successfully complete the course will be awarded a certificate of completion and a transcript from UNU-IAS.
 Each course is designed to be worth 2 credits and comprises of 36 hours of teaching time.
-While a number of universities have negotiated credit transfer agreements with UNU-ISP, ultimately the decision on whether credits are transferrable will be made by the student’s university.
+While a number of universities have negotiated credit transfer agreements with UNU-IAS, ultimately the decision on whether credits are transferrable will be made by the student’s university.
 Please note that the topics listed below may be subject to change.

 10:00-12:00, 13:00-15:00 and 16:00-18:00 hours.